vue-comps/vue-parallax/README.md

 loaded |  will be called when the first calculation - after a image is loaded - is finished

 ## Changelog
+- 1.1.0
+changed way the picture moves, now in line with other parallax implementations
+now working on devices in portrait mode

 - 1.0.0
 some cleaning
 added unit tests